OJUG/OJUG/running-the-room.md

 To turn it on and also run the house lights, talk to someone from BCBS.

+There is an adapter to HDMI to VGA at the podium.

+# Turning on the projector in the big room

+1. touch the center of the screen
+2. Click the wall laptop button
+3. joy

 # Pre Meeting

 1. Setup meetup.com/omahajava and ojug.org meeting invitations and details